 9 Public Health Concentrations to Help You Choose Your Path

-9 Public Health Concentrations
+9 Concentrations in Public Health

 Community Health

-Featured role: Community Health Advisor
+Featured Role: Community Health Advisor

 Disaster Management

-- Description.
-The emergency management directors are responsible to create the plans and procedures that communities use in order to prepare for natural and man-made disasters.
-They often collaborate with health and public safety officials to lead response efforts in the event of a natural disaster or other human-made catastrophe.
-They organize training, conduct damage assessment and coordinate federal funding requests.
+Emergency Management Director is the featured role.
+Emergency management directors create plans and procedures for communities to prepare for natural or man-made disasters, often working closely with health and public safety officials to lead response efforts in case of a natural catastrophe or other human-made catastrophe.
+In addition, they organize training sessions, conduct damage assessment work and coordinate federal funding requests.

 Epidemiology

-Featured role: Applied Epidemiologist
+Applied Epidemiologist

 Health Education and Communication

-Featured role: Health Education Specialist
+Role: Health Education Specialist

 Health Policy

-Featured role: Medical and Health Services manager
+Role Featured Role: Medical and Health Services Manager

 Health Systems Management